 Some judges further assert that there is no need at all to establish an administrative court or any other institution to oversee public administration in Kosovo.
 Instead, they propose increasing the number of judges in the Department of Administrative Affairs of the Basic Court in Pristina.
 While establishing a new court may be straightforward, they note that doing so does not automatically lead to increased professionalism, efficiency, or effectiveness.
 In some cases, increasing the number of judges in the administrative department has not led to any improvements; on the contrary, it has even resulted in a decline in the court's efficiency.
+The straightforward is not led to any improvements on the contrary, it has even resulted in a decline in the court's efficiency.

 On the other hand, the Commercial Court serves as the prime example, demonstrating that establishing new courts is not always the solution.
 While it has been established, it has yet to offer any miracle solutions to the problems it aimed to address.
-The same dilemma applies to the Administrative Court.
-In addition, separate administrative departments have been established within both the Basic Court and the Commercial Court, which handle administrative disputes arising from business activities.
+The same dilemma applies to the Administrative Court.88 In addition, separate administrative departments have been established within both the Basic Court and the Commercial Court, which handle administrative disputes arising from business activities.